Oct 6, 2007 (Refreshed in 2010; Lightly revised Nov 29 2019))

 Tools and Behaviors by Faculty

-- Sets clear expectations for students; is specific about how learners are to be “present”
+- Sets clear expectations for students; is specific about how learners are to be present in the learning events

 - Is visibly present in the course site every day if possible; is substantively present at least four days a week.